clover/codelab-remote-pay-cloud/README.md

 After the webpage reloads, re-establish a connection to the device, enter an amount into the calculator, and press 'Charge'.
 You should see instructions on the Clover device to process your first card transaction.
 Swipe/dip/tap to pay, and follow the on-screen instructions.

-After you enter your signature on-screen, you might notice the device is "stuck" on this screen.
+After you sign on-screen, you might notice that the device is "stuck" on this screen.
 However, this is the intended behavior.
 The Clover device is waiting for our POS to either approve or reject the customer's signature.
-The POS, rather than the Clover device, needs to handle this approval/denial, as semi-integrated Clover devices are frequently utilized as being customer-facing only.
+The POS, rather than the Clover device, needs to handle this approval/rejection, as semi-integrated Clover devices are customer-facing rather than merchant-facing.

 ![](public/assets/images/verifyingSignature.png)

 Exit Cloud Pay Display by touching the four corners of the screen, and let's write some more code.
 We don't want any of our merchants to get "stuck" at this screen.

-**Note:** If you never saw this screen, you'll need to adjust your merchant level settings, and initiate another Sale to reach this point.
+**Note:** If you never saw this screen, you'll need to adjust your merchant's settings and initiate another Sale to reach this point.
 After exiting Cloud Pay Display, open the **Setup** app, navigate to **Payments**, and scroll down to **Signature Settings**.
 Set the **Signature entry location** to 'On tablet screen' and the **Signature requirement** to 'Always require signature'.

 ### Handling signature verification